 - Aluminium fencing must maintain continuity throughout the length of the fence within arm’s reach of the water’s edge..

-- Glass fencing that has metallic fittings greater than 100mm must also be bonded including metal posts within arm’s reach of the water’s edge.
+- Glass fencing that has metal spigots or posts within arm’s reach of the water’s edge.

 - Alternatively, consider using CFG spigots which have been tested to 1000 volts and are non-conductive.
 This is a patented Australian invention.

 - Electricals located within arm’s reach of your spa pool should be checked for compliance with safety requirements.

 - Please ensure that the correct earthing on metal components of your glass or aluminium fencing is done by a qualified and licensed electrical contractor.

 The details provided here are to being awareness to pool owners.
 Ensure you discuss your specific requirements with a licensed and experienced electrician.
 It is recommended that you speak with an electrician before installing an in-ground pool to ensure that any metal fencing can be more easily earth-bonded.